Chabam/real-world-haskell-exercises/exercises.md

 former in your new App stack.

 ## Exercise #19
-1. Write a many parser, with type Parser a -> Parser [a].
+1. Write a many parser, with type `Parser a -> Parser [a]`.
 It should apply a parser until it fails.
-2. Use many to write an int parser, with type Parser Int.
+2. Use many to write an int parser, with type `Parser Int`.
 It should accept negative and positive integers.
-3. Modify your int parser to throw a NumericOverflow exception if it detects a numeric overflow while parsing.
+3. Modify your int parser to throw a `NumericOverflow` exception if it detects a numeric overflow while parsing.

 ## Exercise #20